connorjmccabe/modglm/README.md

 # Modglm: Evaluating interaction effects in logit and count GLMs

+This software produces the interaction effect between two variables in generalized linear models of probabilities and counts and provides additional statistics for evaluating and describing this effect.
+For continuous variables, this is quantified as the second-order cross-partial derivative.
+When one variable is continuous and the other is discrete, it is quantified as the discrete difference in the partial derivative.
+Finally, when both variables are discrete, it is defined as the discrete double difference.

 The following are instructions for using the functions provided by our `modglm` code.
 We strongly encourage that users first read our accompanying manuscript before using this code.
 This manuscript is published online in Multivariate Behavioral Research:

 McCabe, C. J., Halvorson, M. A., King, K. M., Cao, X., & Kim, D. S. (2020).
 Interpreting interaction effects in generalized linear models of nonlinear probabilities and counts.
 Multivariate Behavioral Research, 1-27. doi: https://doi.org/10.1080/00273171.2020.1868966